11 min read

 7. Caffe

-Caffe is an open-source deep learning framework that was developed by the Berkeley Vision and Learning Center (BVLC) at the University of California, Berkeley.
+Caffe is an open-source deep learning framework developed by the Berkeley Vision and Learning Center (BVLC) at the University of California, Berkeley.
 Its primary focus is on convolutional neural networks (CNNs) and deep learning applications related to computer vision.

 8. MXNet